mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - **Comms**
 	- Caught up on GitHub / Matrix / email + related action items
 	- Rescheduled / scheduled a couple of meetings
+- **Fundraising**
+	- Completed new version of script + associated slides for this week's meeting

 ## 2023-07-28 (Fri)
 - **Product**